 Specialist areas are also modern and high quality.
-We have 12 ICT rooms, students in Y9 and Y10 have their own tablet computer, there are 15 class sets of 16 tablets which are available for all teachers to use and there are over 600 computers on our network.
+There are class sets of tablets for every faculty which are available for all teachers to use and there are over 600 computers on our network.
 We have a superb Drama, Dance, Music and PE complex and a first class suite of Art rooms.
-There are specialised ICT rooms for both Art and Music, both housing modern computers with the latest professional standard software.
+There are specialised ICT rooms for Art, Music and Media Studies housing modern computers with the latest professional standard software.
 A climbing wall has been built in the sports hall to further expand opportunities in PE.
 The school enjoys the benefits of a state of the art all-weather sports field.